Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-oqjLxMUfZJo.md

 ### Transcript

-> so far train part looks amazing it really does i love the uh towers the lights shining on the uh and street here as it goes past the lights it's really nice
+> so far train part looks amazing it really does i love the, towers the lights shining on the, and street here as it goes past the lights it's really nice